by Carolyn Thomas ♥ @HeartSisters

 “Choosing Wisely is promoting itself as a means to ‘spark conversations between providers and patients.’
 It has partnered with Consumer Reports to disseminate the list of overused and unindicated interventions to patients.
 There is a critical point to be made about Choosing Wisely and other campaigns, such as the World Health Organization’s and the U.S. Centers for Disease Control’s campaigns to improve provider hand washing: all expect consumers to carry the water when it comes to ensuring health care appropriateness.”

 The trouble is, of course, that patients are often the least able to do this heavy lifting.
 Even trying to convince a physician to sign a request for time off work, for example – never mind sign off on a disability pension application! – can become an unbearably overwhelming challenge for those who are living with illness or injury.
 That doctor wields the pen that can approve or deny that request with one stroke – just like that.
 What if I can’t get that form signed?
 What will I do?
 How can I survive?

 Being able to return to work after a serious cardiac event can hinge upon several factors.

-Depending on the severity of the heart condition, damage to heart muscle or valves, and ongoing cardiac issues, this may mean permanent retirement, a change to part-time employment, applying for a disability pension, or a significant career change to a much different occupation.
-These options are meant to preserve and protect health – not serve as some kind of public sign that “restoring working capacity” is the sole goal of recovery.
+Depending on the severity of the heart condition, damage to heart muscle or valves, and ongoing cardiac issues, this may mean permanent retirement, a change to part-time employment, applying for a disability pension (as I ultimately had to do), or a significant career change to a less demanding occupation.
+Agencies that administer disability pensions (like my own hospital’s employee extended health benefit plan) categorize two basic types of inability to rush back to work: inability to work in my former occupation, and inability to work in any occupation.
+These options are meant to preserve and protect health – not serve as some kind of public virtue signal that “restoring working capacity” is somehow the sole goal of recovery.

 Q: Have you ever experienced pressure to return to work faster than you felt was appropriate?